Roger Corman: The Filmgroup

 For AIP, Corman and Griffith made a black comedy, A Bucket of Blood (1959).
 Corman announced he would follow it with a similar comedy, The Bloodshot Private Eye.
-It does not seem to have been made.
+Apparently, it was never made.
 Instead, Griffith reused the same script structure and Corman employed many of the same cast in The Little Shop of Horrors (1960).
 This film was reputedly shot in two days and one night.

 For Filmgroup, Corman directed The Wasp Woman (1959), starring Cabot from a script by Gordon.
-His brother and he made two films back-to-back in South Dakota: Ski Troop Attack (1960), a war movie written by Griffith and directed by Corman, and Beast from Haunted Cave (1959), the first film directed by Monte Hellman.
+With his brother, he made two films back-to-back in South Dakota: Ski Troop Attack (1960), a war movie written by Griffith and directed by Corman, and Beast from Haunted Cave (1959), the first film directed by Monte Hellman.

 Corman went to Puerto Rico and produced another two films back-to-back: Battle of Blood Island (1960), directed by Joel Rapp, and Last Woman on Earth (1960), directed by Corman from a script by Robert Towne.
-Filming on these two films went so quickly and incentivized by the tax breaks on offer for filming in Puerto Rico, Corman commissioned Griffith to write a third, which was shot at the same time: Creature from the Haunted Sea (1961).
+These two films were made very quickly and, incentivized by the tax breaks available for filming in Puerto Rico, Corman commissioned Griffith to write a third, which he shot at the same time: Creature from the Haunted Sea (1961).

 Corman was going to make Part Time Mother from a script by Griffith but it appears to have never been made.